KeikoWare/InfoScreen/README.md

 Boot your PI

-If the diaply is roteted wronmg do this to ...
+If the your display is rotated wrong, do this to rotate it.

-Rotate display

     $ sudo nano /boot/config.txt